MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 The algorithm for resolving SVCB records and associated address records is specified in {{client-behavior}}.

-Other resource record types in the same form as SVCB can also be defined as-needed.
+Other SVCB-compatible resource record types can also be defined as-needed.
 In particular, the HTTPS RR (RR type ???) provides special handling for the case of "https" origins as described in {{https}}.